CMSgov/dpc-static-site/common/docsV1.md

 # Export Data
 ------------
 The primary interaction with the DPC pilot API is via the FHIR /Group/$export operation.This allows an organization to export Patient.
 Coverage, and Explanation of Benefit data in an asynchronous and bulk manner.
-Details on the FHIR bulk data operations can be found in the [FHIR Bulk Data Specification](https://build.fhir.org/ig/HL7/bulk-data/OperationDefinition-group-export.html).
+Details on the FHIR bulk data operations can be found in the <a href="https://build.fhir.org/ig/HL7/bulk-data/OperationDefinition-group-export.html" target="_blank" and rel=noopener>FHIR Bulk Data Specification</a>.

 ## Initiate an export job
 In order to start a patient data export job, you will need to locate your Group.id.
 Locate your Group.id by referencing the {id} variable in the resource object of your group.